sebwolf-de/UQ-SeisSol/flow.md

     - `NumberOfSamples` is an array specifying the number of samples to draw per index (each element index in this array corresponds to the index of the `MUQ` index).
     - `NumberOfSubintervals` specifies the number of subintervals (on the time axis) to use when calculating the L1 difference.
 2. [SeisSol parameter files](https://github.com/sebwolf-de/UQ-SeisSol/blob/main/example/parameters.par)
     - You should have one parameter file per `MUQ` index.
-The naming explained above.
+    - The name of the parameter files must follow the format `parameters_<Index Number>.par`.
+There should be one for each index specified by `NumberOfSamples` parameter in the YAML configuration file.
+Higher index numbers normally have a finer mesh used for the simulation.
 3. [SeisSol mesh and source files](https://github.com/sebwolf-de/UQ-SeisSol/tree/main/example)
     - All required SeisSol files to run a simulations must be present.